tomszink/dotfiles/README.md

 #### Atom.io

 - Syntax Theme: Solarized light
-- UI Theme: One light (will be based on above then)
+- UI Theme: "One light" (will be based on above then)

 #### Max OSX Terminal